aldopando/BellabeatCaseStudy/README.md

 To aggregate the variable METs, we will have to sum all MET minutes a person expends during an hour.

+Important: All MET values exported from Fitabase are multiplied by 10.
+We will divide by 10 to get accurate MET values.

+Example: 10 = 1.0 METs; 38 = 3.8 METs

 **What is a MET?**

 MET stands for Metabolic Equivalent of Task.
 It is a unit that measures how much energy an activity consumes compared to being at rest.
 Low-intensity exercises have a lower MET value while high-intensity physical activities have a high MET score.